T

 Status

-In March 2003 the Economic and Finance ministers (ECO-FIN Council) agreed to the new directive.
+In March 2003 the Economic and Finance Ministers (ECO-FIN Council) agreed to the new directive.
 The agreement waters down the proposal to be little more than a regulation for inflation of the energy tax rates introduced in 1992.

 Several NGOs including EEB and Friends of the Earth have campaigned for this directive, but they criticized the result for being too weak to make a meaningful contribution to sustainable development.
 The new directive is not sufficient to motivate significant reductions of CO2 emissions.
 Thus, the European Environmental Bureau (EEB) continues its campaign for a fiscal reform (see www.ecotax.info).